 Do you belong to a family of heavy eaters?
 If you do, you must invest in a high-quality rice cooker.
 This need not be expensive, but it should be worth your money.
-Actually, you don’t have to be a heavy rice eater to enjoy a rice cooker.
+Actually, you don’t have to be a heavy rice eater to enjoy using this kitchen appliance.
 This cookware can do many things than cook rice.

 It can steam vegetables, fish and meat, boil water and cook oatmeal, and many more.
-It is simple to use a rice cooker.
+It is simple to use them.
 A lot of people who already have this are happy because with this electric cooker, they can keep the rice warm after cooking it.
-Additionally, rice cooker is for the busy individuals who do multitasking at home.
+Additionally, they are for the busy individuals who do multitasking at home.

-Indeed, a rice cooker lets you attend to your other household chores while it cooks your rice.
+Indeed, this kitchen tool lets you attend to your other household chores while it cooks your rice.
 You don’t need any expertise in cooking or culinary background to cook rice perfectly.
 All you need is a rice cooker to make it happen.

-Also, you are on the right page because here, we’re giving you the easy how-to’s of how to use a rice cooker.
+Also, you are on the right page because here, we’re giving you the easy how-to’s of using rice cookers.
 The succeeding paragraphs and texts will give you great tips in perfecting your rice.
 With our helpful tips here, there’s no room for overcooked or uncooked rice.
-Below are our easy-to-follow steps of how to use a rice cooker:
+Below are our easy-to-follow steps

 Step By Step Instructions For Making Rice in an Automatic Rice Cooker

-- Using the cup included in your rice cooker box, measure the rice according to your desired amount.
+- Using the cup included in your box, measure the rice according to your desired amount.
 Allow some space for the expansion to avoid spilling over.

 - Rinse the measured rice to remove dirt or any contaminant that may possibly be in present.
 After rinsing, fill the bowl with water and remove the floating dirt or bits of rice.
 Rinse again, the second time.